-This document regulates work of the Certum QCA 2017 authority and registration authorities affiliated by the Certum QCA 2017, the qualified electronic timestamp authority Certum QTST 2017, the qualified online certificate status protocol authority CERTUM QOCSP, the qualified electronic signatures and qualified electronic seals qualified validation service authority CERTUM QDVCS and Certum QESValidationQ 2017 and the service recipients - subscribers of qualified certificates, electronic timestamps tokens, certificate status tokens, data validation tokens and all relying parties that use the services or exchange any information with Certum domain.
+This document regulates work of the Certum QCA 2017 authority and registration authorities affiliated by the Certum QCA 2017, the qualified electronic timestamp authority Certum QTST 2017, the qualified online certificate status protocol authority CERTUM QOCSP, the qualified electronic signatures, qualified electronic seals qualified validation and preservation service authority CERTUM QDVCS and Certum QESValidationQ 2017, qualified electronic registered delivery service Certum QERDS 2022 and the service recipients - subscribers and all relying parties that use the services or exchange any information with Certum domain.

-Certificates and tokens issued by Certum contain the identifiers of certification policies enabling relying parties to state if the application of a certificate being verified by the party is in accordance with the declared purpose of the certificate.
+Certificates and tokens issued by Certum contain the identifiers6 of certification policies enabling relying parties to state if the application of a certificate being verified by the party is in accordance with the declared purpose of the certificate.
 The declared purpose might be specified on the basis of values set in PolicyInformation structure of the extension certificatePolicies (see chapter 7.1) of every certificate issued by Certum.

-Identifiers of certification policies are also placed on tokens issued by the qualified electronic timestamp authority Certum QTST 2017, the qualified online certificate status protocol authority CERTUM QOCSP, the qualified electronic signatures and qualified electronic seals qualified validation service authority CERTUM QDVCS and Certum QESValidationQ 2017.
+Identifiers of certification policies are also placed on tokens issued by the qualified electronic timestamp authority Certum QTST 2017, the qualified online certificate status protocol authority CERTUM QOCSP, the qualified electronic signatures and qualified electronic seals qualified validation and preservation service authority CERTUM QDVCS and Certum QESValidationQ 2017.